debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 But every PC can also be thought of as a weighted linear combination of the five axes (or our five data columns).
 In fact, this is what PCA does: it calculates these weights automatically from our data.
 We call these weights loadings.
 We'll now look at the recipe for the first two PCs.

 <img width="2297" height="1768" alt="LoadingsMatrix" src="https://github.com/user-attachments/assets/6df467dc-4e3c-4a83-9660-7c6d5139166f" />

+PC1 has a strong positive dependence on W and GF, and a strong negative dependence on L and GA.
+This is the strongest pattern in the league: on average, teams that score more goals and concede fewer, win more and lose less.
+Makes sense, right?
+PC1 discovers this pattern and clumps all of these four columns into a single PC.

+PC2 is heavily dominated by D, the only major leftover pattern in the data.
+In fact, PC2 --- by nature --- isn't much different from the D column of our dataset.